-Ford Taurus owners have reported 7 problems linked to brake fluid leak (under the service brakes category).
+Ford Taurus owners have reported 7 problems related to brake fluid leak (under the service brakes category).

-The car was a 2001 Ford Taurus.
-The vehicle's vehicle identification number (VIN) was 1FAFP55U71_.
 I lost braking when a came to a hard stop.
 Noticed that brake fluid dripping out by driver's door.
 I found out the brake lines that go to the rear of the car ruptured.
 Most of the brake lines are visible and are in good shape under the vehicle.
 Part of the brake lines rise under a recess in the underbody floor.
 There a plastic shield protects it from the parking brake cable.
 It was there that the lines had corroded badly and ruptured.
 This is listed on sited on the internet and should be warned to all Taurus owners.
-This brake fluid leak problem happened on 10/24/2012.

 See all problems of the 2001 Ford Taurus.